omegasenior/topbiketoursportugal/content/tours/e-bike-porto-downtown-and-sightseeing-bike-tour.md

 ---
 # E Bike tour Porto Downtown and Sightseeing bike tour

-Benefiting from the office's location, the tour starts high up in the city, allowing for an easy bike ride down the center of the city.
-Meeting the city's main river an ocean, and with all introductions aside, will enable you for a ride along side their clear water and enjoying the wonderful landscapes that give them shape.
-You will have time to experience all the arquitecture of the city and feel first hand how it slowly grew towards the ocean.
+Benefiting from the location of our store, the tour starts high up in the city, allowing for an easy bike ride through the center.
+After meeting the river and with all proper presentations aside, take an easy bike ride along its waters and enjoy the wonderful landscapes that give it shape.
+You'll have time to get to know all of the city's architecture and feel firsthand how it slowly grew toward the ocean.

 NOTE: The tour can be shared with non e-bike clients.